Last Updated on July 18, 2020 by Sagar Aryal

 - The small intestine is the part of the intestines where 90% of the digestion and absorption of food occurs, the other 10% taking place in the stomach and large intestine.

-- The main function of the small intestine is absorption of nutrients and minerals from food.
+- The main function of the small intestine is the absorption of nutrients and minerals from food.

 F. The Large Intestine

-- It is about 1.5 metres long, beginning at the caecum in the right iliac fossa and terminating at the rectum and anal canal deep in the pelvis.
+- It is about 1.5 meters long, beginning at the caecum in the right iliac fossa and terminating at the rectum and anal canal deep in the pelvis.

 - Its lumen is larger than that of the small intestine.
-It forms an arch round the coiled-up small intestine.
+It forms an arch around the coiled-up small intestine.